w-korani/SNP-ML/README.md

 # the program was tested and works fine with samtools 1.2 and bcftools 1.2.1
 # help file containing the information for running the program can be retrieve by typing SNP-ML -h or SNP-MLer -h
-# testing vcf is available in the extracted files, dna_test.vcf, it can be run by the following command as an example:
+# testing vcf is available in the extracted files, dna_test.vcf, it can be run by the following command as examples:
-SNP-ML -i dna_test.vcf -iM peanut_DNA -o output_test
+./SNP-ML -i dna_test.vcf -iM peanut_DNA -o output_test
+./SNP-ML -i DNA_test.vcf -iM sim_peanut_two_10x -o output_test
 # creating a new model command examples:
 SNP-MLer -iTP TP_five_genotype_10x_snps.vcf -iFP FP_five_genotype_10x_snps.vcf -o sim_peanut_five_10x